ramonmisael/talent-land-2019-workshop-backend/README.md

 ## Get Started

-Add your resume in files/resume.json following the format.
+Add your resume in files/resume.json following the current format.

 `npm install`

 `npm start`

-Note:
+*Note:*
 You can change the default port with a env variable PORT or changing in the index.js file